About

 Robert van de Graaf (1983, born in The Hague, the Netherlands) is a Dutch visual artist living and working in The Hague, the Netherlands.

-Van de Graaf received a Master of Science (MSc) degree in Architecture (Technical University Delft) in 2009.
-In 2005 and 2006, he worked as an intern in architecture in New York City.
-At Steven Learner Studio he worked on several art-related projects.
 Since 2012 he is devoting himself entirely to his career as a visual artist.
-He has since produced a large body of work, consisting theme-based series of artworks which are exhibited in numerous online and physical exhibitions, like his major exhibition in Europol Headquarters, The Hague, the Netherlands in 2019.
-Robert has been selected for the ‘Emerging Artist Programme 2023’ by Contemporary Art Collectors as one of the 20 internationally chosen artists.
+He has since produced a large body of work, consisting of theme-based series of artworks which are exhibited in numerous online and physical exhibitions, like his solo exhibition at the ‘Salon des Arts’ in Maastricht, the Netherlands, in 2023.
+The exhibition was curated by Ad Himmelreich, former conservator of the Bonnefanten museum (Maastricht) and he wrote an important essay about the work of Robert.
+He has also been selected for the ‘Emerging Artist Programme 2023’ by Contemporary Art Collectors as one of the 20 internationally chosen artists.

-He also enjoyed an intense private painting and drawing training at an early age (1996 – 2001) by the Dutch artist Erica Meyster (1949 – 2006).
+Robert enjoyed an intense private painting and drawing training at an early age (1996 – 2001) by the Dutch artist Erica Meyster (1949 – 2006).
 This period remains of great importance to his development as an artist.

-Van de Graaf is interested in the connections and relations between the mystical in this world, in all its manifestations (the sea, the sky, nature, human built environments, light and darkness), and the sense and the dimension of the spiritual world and our soul.
-In his exploration he is seeking the mystical hidden in this world which he translates into metaphorical paintings.
+Van de Graaf is interested in the connections and relations between the mystical in this world, the sense and the dimension of the spiritual world and our soul.
 The works express a complex interplay of visual impressions combined with emotional and spiritual reflection.
-Each piece gives substance to his ongoing personal journey to seek meaning in life.
+He draws his inspiration from religious and spiritual stories, mythology, mystical places and the philosophy of life.

 Though primarily working on his oil paintings, he is also using drawings and watercolours during the creation process.
 The works are layered, densely merging his diverse range of mark making, the expressive use of colour and studied compositions.
 The paintings are often large in scale and balance between the figurative and the abstract, giving a certain freedom to the viewer.